LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-to-write-code/syntax-rules.rst

 Syntax Rules
 =============

-As we saw in chapter 2 [TODO: Add link], any programming language can display text on the screen.
-However, how each one accomplishes this varies.

 At their core, programming languages are collections of rules that allow us to tell a computer what to do.
-Actions like *Repeat ____ 25 times*, or *Prompt the user for a login name and password* can be done with any language.
+Actions like *Repeat ____ 25 times*, *Prompt the user for a password*, or *Display text on the screen* can be done with any language.
 However, each one uses different methods to complete the tasks.

 .. index:: ! syntax